Antenatal care during your pregnancy

-Find out what being Rhesus D negative could mean for your baby and how it is treated.
+Rhesus disease is an incompatibility between your and your baby’s blood types.
+Find out what it could mean for your baby and how it is treated.

 Genetic counselling may be recommended for people who have a history of hereditary disorders.
-Find out why you might need counselling and what to expe...
+Find out if counselling can be helpful and what to expec...

 Neural tube defects

 Neural tube defect affects less than one in 1000 pregnancies.
 There are a number of factors that will increase this risk especially a close family his...

 Questions to ask your doctor about tests and scans

 Questions to ask your doctor about the tests and scans you will be offered during your pregnancy.